About the Parish Council

 What happens at a meeting?

 By statute, parish council meetings must be held in public.
 The chairman leads the meeting ensuring that all items on the agenda are given an adequate amount of time for discussion.
 Proposals are made and then appropriate councillors vote to decide on a course of action.
 Most councils provide a time at the beginning of the meeting for any member of the public to speak – this is your opportunity to raise any concerns to the council or provide feedback on any issues relating to the council’s work.
 Thereafter the public is there to witness the council at work – although sometimes the chairman may invite comment from the public at others points in the meeting.
 Curry Mallet parish council values parishioner attendance and input.
 All agendas and minutes of a parish council must be publicly displayed.

 When does the Parish Council Meet?

 The council meets in the village hall on the second Monday of each month.
 These meetings start at 7.30pm and are open to the public.
 Time is allotted at the start of each meeting for any members of the public to raise issues or comment on facilities and services in the village.
-Full minutes and agendas of meetings are displayed on the parish noticeboards opposite the village shop and at Popes Cross and a full year of minutes and agendas are shown here on the website.
-Minutes prior to these dates can be sought from the clerk.
+Full minutes and agendas of meetings are displayed on the parish noticeboards opposite the village shop and at Popes Cross and are shown here on the website.

 The Annual Parish Meeting